PhilippeMeyer68/philippemeyer68.github.io/index.md

     <h3 class="section-title">Other</h3>
   </div>
   <p>
-    I preserve and share the work of my grandfather Pierre Meyer on traces of a prehistoric civilisation in Alsace (6000–2000 BC) centred around the cult of the Great Goddess.
+    I preserve and share the work of my grandfather Pierre Meyer on traces of a prehistoric civilisation in Alsace (6000–2000 BC), characterised by a Great Goddess cult.
     <a href="https://www.youtube.com/@mysteresdelagrandedeesse112/" target="_blank" rel="noopener">
       YouTube</a>,
     <a href="https://amzn.eu/d/gH21WYH" target="_blank" rel="noopener">Book</a>